 I also found that the Promaster’s 159″ EB wheelbase body (and cargo area) length was ideal for my plans.
 It’s a bit longer (and wider) than the Transit’s EB version and the Sprinter’s RB version, but significantly more compact then their longest versions.

-If I was intending to tow a lot, especially a heavier trailer, I’d probably avoid the FWD Promaster, as it’s not as well suited for that.
-But for our purposes the gas 3.6 L V6 and 6 speed automatic appeared to be quite adequate.
+If I was intending to tow a heavy trailer, I’d possibly consider something other the FWD Promaster, although it is rated to tow up to 7,000 lbs (if the van is not loaded to capacity, otherwise 5,000 lbs.)
+But for our purposes the gas 3.6 L V6 and 6 speed automatic appeared to be perfectly adequate.
 It has compiled a generally positive track record (of course there are issues to be found on the forums, as with all vehicles), and it’s worked very well for us so far, including several overlanding trips to very remote areas of Eastern Oregon or Saline Valley, CA, (above) on very rough roads normally used only by 4×4 vehicles, much rougher than this section shown here.
 I’ve only had to back down once, so far.

 As it turns out, the Promaster and the Chinook have the exact same 12′ floor length behind the cab for living space.
 The Chinook has a wider body, but that turned out not to be an issue.